What to Pack for a Trip to Europe

 packing for europe 028

-My Michael Kors cross-body purse (purchase on sale through RueLaLa) came in handy because it allowed me to have free hands and kept my belongings close to my body and in front of me, which made me feel safe from the all-too-prominent pick-pocketers.
+My crossbody bag (purchased on sale through RueLaLa) came in handy because it allowed me to have free hands and kept my belongings close to my body and in front of me which made me feel safe from the all-too-prominent pick-pocketers.

-I also bought a Longchamp bag (great suggestion from Kristen) before we left using some money I received for my birthday and was so glad I had it.
+I also bought a large Longchamp bag before we left using some money I received for my birthday and was so glad I had it.

 packing for europe 029